symfony/ux/src/TwigComponent/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~

 CVA work perfectly with Tailwind CSS.
 The only drawback is that you can have class conflicts.
-To "merge" conflicting classes together and keep only the one you need, use the
+To "merge" conflicting classes together and keep only the ones you need, use the
 ``tailwind_merge()` method from [tales-from-a-dev/twig-tailwind-extra](https://github.com/tales-from-a-dev/twig-tailwind-extra)
 with the ``cva()`` function: